-ADD Bill, FlexTime TO GROUP Staff
+dmSQL> ADD Bill, FlexTime TO GROUP Staff;

-3.3 ADD TRACE
+3.4 ADD TRACE

 The ADD TRACE command adds trace on a single table to log the detaile OLD/NEW data.
-Actually, it is implemented by 3 internal triggers for insert/update/delete operation, which operation on the traced table would be logged, and the OLD/NEW data would be printed in DBNAME\currentdate\##.TXT as extra information.
-Only users with table owner, DBA or SYSADM privileges can execute the ADD TRACE command.
+Actually, it is implemented by 3 internal triggers for insert/update/delete operation, which operation on the traced table would be logged, and the OLD/NEW data would be printed in DBNAME_currentdate###.TXT as extra information.
+Only users with table owner, DBA, SYSDBA or SYSADM security privileges can execute the ADD TRACE command.

-NOTE DB\LGSVR need to be equal or greater then 4.
+NOTE DB_LgSvr need to be equal or greater then 4.
 Otherwise, the detail information would be skipped and nothing would be written to log files.